scwood/simple-promise/README.md

-This is a small [Promises/A+](https://promisesaplus.com) implementation that I wrote to try and understand promises a little better.
+This is a [Promises/A+](https://promisesaplus.com) implementation that I wrote to try and understand promises better.

 On top of what's defined in the spec, I also added some of the modern goodies like the constructor API, `.catch`, and the static `resolve`/`reject`/`all` methods.